Skip to main content

 Main types of property tax relief in Nebraska

-Circuit-breaker Income-based relief that gets stronger as income falls Nebraska does not run a separate senior program by that name on the official pages reviewed for this guide, but the homestead exemption works in a similar way because relief phases down as household income rises.
+Circuit-breaker Income-based relief that gets stronger as income falls.
+Nebraska does not list a separate senior program by this name on the state pages reviewed.
+The homestead exemption works in a similar way because relief phases down as household income rises.

-Freeze Locks assessed value or the tax bill at a set level The official Homestead Exemption and Property Tax Credit FAQ pages reviewed for this guide do not list a separate statewide senior freeze program.
+Freeze Locks assessed value or the tax bill at a set level.
+The official state pages reviewed do not list a separate statewide senior freeze program.

-Deferral Lets you postpone payment, often until sale or death The official Nebraska state pages reviewed for this guide do not list a separate statewide senior property tax deferral loan program.
+Deferral Lets a homeowner postpone payment, often until sale or death.
+The official state pages reviewed do not list a separate statewide senior property tax deferral loan program.

-Rebate Gives money back after you pay Nebraska has statement credits and a refundable tax-return credit for some property taxes, but the official state pages reviewed for this guide do not list a separate senior-only rebate check program.
+Senior-only rebate check Sends a separate payment after taxes are paid.
+Nebraska has statement credits and a refundable return credit for some property taxes, but not a separate statewide senior-only rebate check on the state pages reviewed.

 Quick facts you can use right now

-• Useful fact: Out-of-pocket medical and dental costs above 4% of household income can reduce the income used for homestead eligibility.
+• Medical costs can matter: Out-of-pocket medical and dental costs above 4% of household income can reduce the income used for homestead eligibility.

 Who qualifies